 Article 31 (leisure, play, culture) Every child has the right to relax, play and take part in a wide range of cultural and artistic activities Article 42 (knowledge of rights) Governments must actively work to make sure that children and adults know about the convention.
 Our assessment of the impact of our programmes is positive or neutral for children and young people.
 SSF are committed to developing people and specifically supporting those most at risk and furthest away from positive destinations.
 We build confidence and resilience, skills and aspirations and through the power of sport we can improve learning and employment potential.
 Sport and physical activity have a significant role to play in supporting positive mental and physical wellbeing.
 We allow young people to take the lead in tackling issues through our network of programmes and beyond.
 Our youth work approach means we have been successful at engaging those who need support most.
 Partnership working and collaboration allow SSF programmes to successfully connect young people to their local communities and access meaningful volunteer and leadership opportunities.
 Our programme delivery and accessible training mean young people feel empowered and have the skills to "give back" and become inspiring role models to their peers.
-As a result of our work, young people's feeling of being safe, healthy, achieving, nurtured, active, respected, responsible, and included will increase (These skills link to the SHANARRI indicators) SSF will work with 1600 young people per year and consult regularly with children and young people to ensure their views and experiences and voices influence our interventions and ensure they are heard and can access support they require.
-SSF carry out formal quarterly review and consultation with children and young people and formal annual stakeholder consultation.
-In 2023 - 2026 SSF will be recruiting a group of up to 8 young people to a Youth Advisory Panel who will be strategically guiding the organisation, supported by the SSF Board.
-There will always be one or two youth trustees on the Board of Directors, a decision taken at the June 2023 board meeting with the first being appointed in June 2024.
+As a result of our work, young people's feeling of being safe, healthy, achieving, nurtured, active, respected, responsible, and included will increase (These skills link to the SHANARRI indicators) SSF will work with 2000 young people aged 10-25 per year, 2024 saw the development of SSF Active Play which allowed us to work and connect with children from the age of 5 years old.
+SSF will consult regularly with children and young people to ensure their views and experiences and voices influence our interventions and ensure they are heard and can access support they require.
+SSF carry out formal quarterly review and consultation with children and young people as well as personal development plans for those on our SSF Chance:2Be and SSF Young Leaders programmes to ensure their needs are being met and rights protected.
+SSF Young Leaders in each of our delivery areas engage in volunteering opportunities in their own communities enhancing their voice in their local area.